 The answer overall is yes they definitely can be.
 The temperament, trainability, and fun-loving approach make golden retrievers a good fit for family life.
 However, this is a breed that needs a great deal of training, grooming, exercise, and care.
 Make sure you factor those needs in, before you make a decision.

 There are many things that make Golden Retrievers a special breed.
 I’ve only touched on a few here.
-But, the major takeaway is that Goldies are a special kind of dog that requires a special kind of home and master.
+But, the major takeaway is that Goldies are a special kind of dog that requires a special kind of home and owner.
 If you desire a medium-sized breed that requires a lot of attention but is relatively easy to train and well-mannered, then a Golden Retriever may just be the dog breed for you and your family.